Common Factors: Client Expectations

 • What are my own feelings and thoughts when clients have expectations of me that may or may not align with my own worldviews/expectations?

 • How do I work with clients presenting with high anxiety symptoms?
+How do I help them regulate their anxiety before discussing expectations?

 • How do I manage my own anxiety as a therapist?